atalupadhyay/fhnw-mobile-workshop/Slides/readme.txt

-All slides of the workshop will added to this folder
+All slides of the workshop will be added to this folder

 19.01.18: MobileApps01.pdf
+26.02.18: MobileApps02.pdf